Cdrow59/spotify_cycle_merge/README.md

 # spotify_bro_mix
-Script to populate the Bro Gaming Mix with an even distribution of songs
+Script to populate the Spotify playlist with an even distribution of songs in a cycle